blambeau/noe/README.md

 Noe is a tool that generates projects from predefined skeletons (aka project/application templates).
 Skeletons are designed for building specific products (a ruby library, a static or dynamic web site, ...).
-Noe instantiates them then helps you maintaining your product thanks to meta-information provided by a yaml file called the project's .noespec file.
+Noe instantiates them and helps you maintaining your product via meta-information provided by a .noespec yaml file.

 Noe comes bundled with a skeleton for creating and maintaining a ruby gem.
 This skeleton is written and maintained to follow ruby best practices and may also be tuned for your own needs.